glyh/on_pal/README.md

 ## Mission

-Misson of pal is really to serve the end user and the developer, and we expect those two group of people highly overlap.
+Misson of Yula is really to serve the end user and the developer, and we expect those two group of people highly overlap.
 To make it easier for end user to become a hacker on the software they are using, we deliberately design the language to be extensible, easy to use, and developer friendly.

 ## When?